jameshughes89/cs4XX-EvolutionaryComputation/site/topics/particle-swarm-optimization/pso.rst

 Representation
 --------------

-* PSO
+* POS is often used for real/floating point number optimization
-* Each particle is represented as an :math:`n` dimensional vector
+* Thus, each particle is typically represented as an :math:`n` dimensional vector encoding its position in space

+    * Where :math:`n` is the dimensionality of the problem
+    * For example, in the above figure, each particle would be represented as a three-dimensional vector
+    * ``<1.42345478, 4.334678, 3.31345786555567>``

+* Each particle has a

+    * Position in space, represented as an :math:`n` dimensional vector containing a position in space
+    * Velocity, which is also represented as an :math:`n` dimensional vector containing deltas
+    * Best visited position (:math:`n` dimensional vector)
+    * Access to the swarm's best known position in space (:math:`n` dimensional vector)

 Velocity